Here you will find official BlackArch Linux downloads and installation instructions.

 The complete tool list of the BlackArch Linux repository can be found here.

-# Now, you can run and follow the instructions$ sudo blackarch-install
+# Run and follow the instructions$ sudo blackarch-install

 BlackArch is compatible with Arch Linux ARM.
-It effectively supports all of the ARMv6, ARMv7 and Aarch64 platforms listed here.
+It effectively supports all of the Aarch64 platforms listed here.

 In order to install BlackArch on an ARM platform, follow the install instructions for your device on archlinuxarm.org and install BlackArch as an unofficial user repository.
 Soon we will release adaptations of the Arch Linux ARM images with BlackArch packages pre-installed.